How Netflix Can Calm the Password-Sharing Outcry

+I see your stories.
+I feel you because I've been in the same boat.

-In the wake of Netflix's move to charge members extra fees to share accounts, people are not happy about the change.
+People are not happy about Netflix's move to start charging members extra fees to share accounts.
 The company's been called out for a 5-year-old tweet: "Love is sharing a password."

 Even the card game Uno joined the Twitter roast to point out the about-face.
-Swarms of vocal Netflix subscribers are venting on social media -- Netflix's comment sections are really feeling the burn -- and vowing to cancel their accounts.
+Swarms of vocal Netflix subscribers are venting on social media -- Netflix's comment sections are really feeling the burn -- and vowing to cancel their accounts and questioning why they're paying for multiple screens.

 Netflix has dubbed viewers outside of the primary household as extra members, or subaccounts.
 In Canada, where the prices are $16.50 for a standard plan and $21 for premium, the cost of adding an extra member is $8 per person.
 If a single streaming service costing $30 a month to stream on two or four screens sounds like a lot to you, I agree.

 In the US, we still don't know how much it'll cost each month for extra members.
-When it finally decides to tell us, I think Netflix should also announce a couple of smart discounts.
+When Netflix finally decides to tell us, I think it should also announce a couple of smart discounts.

 Netflix needs a cheaper plan for students